 As the nest matures and the queen stops laying her precious eggs, the remaining larvae become future males and queens.

-The males die after mating, and the new queens continue to hunt for a short time before settling into a suitable hibernation site for the winter.
+Males die after mating, and the new queens continue to hunt for a short time before settling into a suitable hibernation site for the winter.

 As the seasonal temperatures fall, the wasps remaining in the nest become increasingly disorientated by the effects of cold.

 Wandering wasps quickly discover new exits from the nest that appear to take them into the warm sunshine.
-Sadly it’s usually just a light bulb in
+Sadly it’s usually just a light bulb in someone’s bedroom!

-What is The Point Of Wasps?
+What Is The Point Of Wasps?